-Heartworm symptoms in dogs are caused by the parasite heartworm (Dirofilaria immitis), so called because the adult worms live in the right side of a host’s heart.
+Heartworm symptoms in dogs are caused by the parasite heartworm (Dirofilaria immitis).
+They are known as “heartworms” because the adult worms live in the right side of a host’s heart.

-Dogs are the natural hosts of heartworms although cats can occasionally be infected as well.
+Dogs are the natural hosts of heartworms although sometimes cats can be infected as well.

-Heartworms are transmitted by mosquitoes, and therefore this disease can occur in dogs all over the world.
+Mosquitoes are the culprits that transmit heartworms to dogs.
+Since mosquitoes exist almost everywhere, this disease can occur in dogs all over the world.

 Canine Heartworm Symptoms – Organs Affected